-The labors of Hercules are a metaphor of our Preliminary Works, those to achieve the Universal Dissolvent.
+The labors of Hercules are a metaphor for our Preliminary Works, those to achieve the Universal Dissolvent.
 First: break the fixed raw matter, the Nemean Lion.

 So to get you to understand what we are talking about, see an Opus Magnum scheme.
-Roughly, preliminary works are performed to have raw salts to be volatilized during repeated operations to achieve Mercurius.
-The end of preliminary works is the fixation of this extremely volatile substance into Mercurius Philosophorum.
+Roughly, preliminary works are performed to have raw salts volatilized during repeated operations to achieve Mercurius.
+The end of preliminary works is the fixation of this highly volatile substance into Mercurius Philosophorum.

 The alchemical meaning of all these operations is the extraction of Secret Fire/Mercurius from the raw matter/first embodiment and its fixation in a new alchemical body.

 In his “Hercules Piochymicus” 1634, Jean Pierre Fabre arbitrarily moved the Nemean Lion to third position.
 He gave a damn about the strict position stated by ancient greek mythology.
 Fabre needed a fixative beast after the mercurial volatility of the first two steps, so why respect the order?
 It was not Fabre to try to decode the myth, but the myth to adapt to Fabre’s wants.

 I mean to respect the traditional position of the Nemean Lion first and will try to deduce alchemical keys and hints on the opening work of Hercules from ancient authors’ fragments.
 Additionally, I prefer the latin form of Heracle’s name, Hercules, since it is used in the traditional expression “Labors of Hercules”.